whatsimonsays/leetcode/leetcode_generator_prompt.md

    - The provided examples from the problem
    - Edge cases (empty inputs, single elements, etc.)
    - Additional challenging scenarios
+   - Track test results and provide a summary at the end showing which tests passed/failed
 7. **Save the file** with an appropriate name following the pattern: `[problem_number]_[difficulty]_[problem_name].py`

 ## File Naming Convention: